Ramisky/dynamic-experiments/README.md

-# Make ReadWrite (mkarw) #
+# Hotword Enrollment Blobs Nuker (nuker) #

 ### What is this ? ###

-Since the releaes of Android 10, all (or at least most) phones are released with dynamic parititons, which is pretty straightforward, dynamic partitioning so OEMs can resize / add / delete partitions as their will.
-In current stages, most of the OEM images are still read-only as unpacked in firmware extractors.
-Modifying them directly with traditional methods (editing in MT manager / other root explorers) will cause phone not to boot / boot to bootloader in most cases.
-After some research, it is found that dynamic parititons and the read-only file system is causing such issues.
-This Zip, makes the partitions Read-write and therefore allows modification towards the partitions.
+Basically Fluid on miatoll seems to be struggling with hotword enrollment blobs as they cause issues on curtana devices, I think also they seem to be causing lag issues and they seem to crash media server on such devices, hence why this exists, until R firmware is released for such devices, this will be the defacto fix

 ### Why is this ? ###

 This is made possible by ```blockdev```.

-You can run the commands manually, but most people are lazy like me so I made a zip :p
+You can run the commands manually, but most people are lazy like me (& Henlo) so he made a zip :p

 ### Currently supported partitions ###